aryaprasad08/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+Night-Sky Clock
+Stars drift across the screen, and users press buttons to catch them.

+* The clock shows the time with a night-sky background.
+* A few stars appear on the screen, and pressing a button makes them light up.
+* A counter shows how many stars you’ve collected.

 # Prep for Part 2